glarizza/glarizza.github.com/source/_posts/2017-02-07-data-escalation-path.markdown

 categories: ["hiera", "data", "workflow", "r10k", "code manager"]
 ---

-**NOTE**: This post is lacking a lot of the humor and playful tone I normally use when writing posts because it was originally designed for another purpose.
+**NOTE**: *This post is lacking a lot of the humor and playful tone I normally use when writing posts because it was originally designed for another purpose.
 I'm posting it in its entirety here because I consider the information useful and want to get it out to people who ask me about this topic.
-Insert some Harry Potter references if it gets a bit dry...
+Insert some Harry Potter references if it gets a bit dry...*

-# Data Escalation Paths

 Writing reusable Puppet manifests involves a combination of static and dynamic data, but the decision of whether to "hardcode data", use a variable, set